The working mom vs stay at home mom debate has been around since time began.

 You forgo the second income.
 Living on a single income and saving money on childcare and housekeeping can offer financial benefits, but the amount you save on this is often less than a second income offers.

 The trade off may be worth it to you if you decide having a luxury car and a big house aren’t as important to you as having quality time with your kids.
 The decision will also depend on your spouse’s income.

 All the housework falls on you.
 While you may be less stressed about finding the right balance between your career and taking care of the home, you’re likely to take on extra work in the house.
 Often, the workload of the stay at home mom is comparable to that of the working mom.
 Rather than working less, you’ll just be doing different work.

 - Lack Of Adult Conversation

 - It can be lonely when your children are young

 - Can cause financial strain

 - Your children can lack socialisation with other children

-For Those Mums Who Work Full Time – I’d Like You To Know:
+For Those Moms Who Work Full Time – I’d Like You To Know:

 - Just because you work it doesn’t mean you’re not maternal